mui/material-ui/docs/data/material/components/slider/slider.md

 ## Thumb Position Control

-You can use the onChangeCommitted prop to control the position of the thumb
+You can use the onChangeCommitted prop to control the position of the thumb.

 {{"demo": "ThumbControlSlider.js"}}